 On his way to the exit, with his meal swinging in a paper bag beside him, Claud saw the two solemn children.
 They were seated on high stools in front of the glass window, with a carton of uneaten French fries before them.
 The Duchess had evidently overrun the castle.

 It is midwinter in Berlin and the cold is as dry and fine as powder.
-The neighbourhoods north of the Hauptbahnhof swarm with that tatterdemalion army which gathers each night in its war against the cold.
+The neighbourhoods north of the Hauptbahnhof swarm with that tatterdemalion army that gathers each night in its war against the cold.
 Claud looks up at them as his taxi sweeps past.
 The poor, the homeless, their suffering is like the affairs of an unmemorable African nation to him.
 Next the façade of the Reichstag building catches his eye and it is as if a newspaper page has turned.

 Alec Zoubaroff lives in a nineteenth floor apartment on Potsdamer Platz.
 The building is a light brown and just there to make up the numbers; it is dominated by the shinier and more visibly conceited wedges of steel and concrete to either side of it.
 Claud takes the lift up.
 He is here by appointment and on time.